Sunday, April 20, 2025 | 9:58 pm

 20% Order Cancellations in 6 Months Threaten 100 Factories in Bangladesh’s Garment Industry

-Industry associations like BGMEA (Bangladesh Garment Manufacturers and Exporters Association) and BKMEA (Bangladesh Knitwear Manufacturers and Exporters Association) have warned that if the situation doesn’t improve, around 100 factories may close in the next six months.
-Many foreign buyers are now avoiding factories with labor issues, which is making it difficult for businesses to operate smoothly.
+Trade bodies such as BGMEA (Bangladesh Garment Manufacturers and Exporters Association) and BKMEA (Bangladesh Knitwear Manufacturers and Exporters Association) have also cautioned that if the situation does not change, some 100 factories might shut down in the next 6 months.
+This means many foreign buyers who avoided factories with labor issues are now making it challenging for businesses to run smoothly.

 Source: Business Inspection BD